 Canada trounces U.S. 5-0 for fourth straight win to claim Rivalry Series

-Blayre Turnbull of Canada reacts after scoring against the USA during second period Rivalry Series hockey action in Laval, Que., Wednesday, February 22, 2023.
+Blayre Turnbull of Canada reacts after scoring against the USA during second-period Rivalry Series hockey action in Laval, Que., Wednesday, Feb.
+22, 2023.
 THE CANADIAN PRESS/Graham Hughes

 Share: